Evart, Michigan

 Evart (/ˈɛvəɹt/ EHH-vərt) is a city in Osceola County in the U.S. state of Michigan.
 The population was 1,742 at the 2020 census.
-The city lies on the northern edge of Evart Township and is partially within neighboring Osceola Township, although the city is administered autonomously.
+The city occupies a northern portion of Evart Township and a southern portion of Osceola Township, although the city is administered autonomously.

 History

-Evart was founded in 1871 by D. A. Blodgett and James Kennedy.
-The first settler in Evart was Joseph Smith, and the town was named after Perry Oliver "Frank" Everts, an early pioneer of Osceola Township.
-The village was platted in 1872, incorporated in 1873, and re-incorporated in 1875.
-Its population in 1884 was estimated to be 1,500.
+The area was first settled by Civil War veteran Perry "Frank" Everts when he bought 80 acres of land.
+When the community began to grow in 1870, it was named after him but misspelled.
+The misspelling of "Evart" was made official when a post office was first established here on August 16, 1870.
+Orlando Windsor served as the first postmaster.
+Evart was platted in 1872 by James Kennedy and Delos Blodgett, and the community incorporated as a village the same year.
+It later incorporated as a city in 1938.

+The Evart Downtown Historic District was included on the National Register of Historic Places on August 11, 2025 and is the county's only listing on the national registry.

 Geography

-According to the United States Census Bureau, the city has a total area of 2.27 sqmi, of which 2.24 sqmi is land and 0.03 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 2.53 sqmi, of which 2.46 sqmi is land and 0.07 sqmi is water.

-It is located along U.S. Route 10 in Michigan and the Muskegon River.
+It is located along U.S. Route 10 and the Muskegon River.